 - Protein: 1.6-2.2 g/kg body weight

-Why tesamorelin is required: AOD-9604 provides zero anabolic protection.
-During aggressive deficits, muscle is catabolized alongside fat.
-Tesamorelin restores pulsatile GH secretion, supporting nitrogen retention and lean mass preservation.
-Running AOD without tesamorelin during a hard cut risks disproportionate muscle loss.
+Why the tesamorelin slot carries the stack: AOD-9604 carries no anabolic signal.
+Under an aggressive deficit, muscle is catabolized alongside fat.
+Tesamorelin restores pulsatile GH secretion, supporting nitrogen retention and lean-mass preservation.
+AOD run without that anabolic layer through a hard cut leaves lean mass exposed to disproportionate loss.

 AOD-9604 vs Tesamorelin